Rebecca Pearce, Psy.D.

 For a complete listing of my previous academic and work experience, please check my LinkedIn account.

-Raised in southern California (where my childhood summer nights were punctuated by the sound of Disney fireworks), I moved to Tennessee for my pre-doctoral internship in 1994.
-In coming here I discovered the difference between real bbq and a cookout, the wonder of warm rain, the truth & beauty of fall color, and the life-altering revelation of warm woolen socks.
-During my time away from the office, I enjoy travel and photography (e.g. photos on this website).
-I also like to bake (though to be fair my bakes are not usually as pretty as the babka below; that was noteworthy!)
-In teletherapy I am often assisted by my sweet cat, Maura.
-My pronouns are she, her, hers.
+Raised in Southern California (where summer nights were punctuated by the sound of Disney fireworks), I moved to Tennessee for my pre-doctoral internship over two decades ago.
+In coming here, I discovered the difference between real BBQ and a cookout, the wonder of warm rain, the beauty of fall color, and the life-altering revelation of warm woolen socks.

 I schedule people with a standing, regular time, because it’s good to have a predictable, reliable time.
 Typically people begin by coming in on a weekly basis for the first 3 - 4 sessions, and if it makes sense at that time we can drop to every other week.
 When I’ve been working with someone for quite some time we might move to once every four weeks.